fxcircus/music-tools-studio/README.md

 # Tiles — Tools for Creative Flow

-A simple set of tools to help musicians stay creative and focused.
+A set of tools to help musicians stay creative and focused.

 ## Live Version

-Check out the [live version](https://fxcircus.github.io/music-tools-studio) on GitHub pages or follow the [Local Installation](#local-installation) instructions
+Try [live version](https://fxcircus.github.io/music-tools-studio) on GitHub pages, or follow the [Local Installation](#local-installation) instructions.

 ![Tiles](public/tiles_app_screenshot_dark_2025.png)

 ## Features

-- **⏲️ Flow Timer:** A Pomodoro-style timer to help you stay focused while writing, practicing, or producing.
+- **🍅 Flow Timer:** A Pomodoro-style timer to help you stay focused while writing, practicing, or producing.

 - **🎲 Inspiration Generator:** Randomize scales, BPM, and sounds.
 Lock in what you like and shuffle the rest.

-- **🎶 Metronome:** A smooth, visual metronome with BPM controls to keep you in perfect time.
+- **🎶 Metronome:** Follows the BPM from the Inspiration Generator, with manual adjustment in 1-step increments.

-- **📝 Notes:** Capture lyrics, chord progressions, FX pedal settings, etc'...
+- **📝 Notes:** Write down lyrics, chord progressions, FX pedal settings, etc'...

 - **💾 Save Your Work:** Export your project settings and notes to continue later or share with collaborators.
 Import previously saved projects with a single click.